Kenya - Overseas Link

 Over the years of this successful project hundreds of members of staff and thousands of children have experienced and enjoyed cultural diversity and have discovered for themselves what it means to be a global citizen.
 The project includes schools from three of our link dioceses in Kenya – Embu, Kirinyaga and Mbeere.

 The Connecting Classrooms https://schoolsonline.britishcouncil.org/programmes-and-funding/linking-programmes-worldwide/connecting-classrooms partnership, funded by the British Council, is a key part of our Kenyan overseas link.
-The visits are mainly funded by the British Council but many of the schools have also funded their own teacher visits by fundraising activities (as part of the project) or setting aside money from their school budgets.
+The visits are mainly funded by the British Council but many of the schools have also funded their own teacher visits by fundraising activities (as part of the project).

 The schools in both countries have benefited in rich and varied ways as the emphasis is on learning and cultural exchange.
 An underlying principle of the partnership is mutual learning for both staff and children.
 Many of the schools in the Chelmsford Diocese are small and rural and it can be a struggle at times to convey to their pupils an understanding of cultural diversity.
 Similarly, in the rural schools of Kenya, pupils and students often have a limited view of the world outside their village and the opportunity to meet and talk with people from a different culture prompts huge excitement and curiosity.
 Members of staff are able to return to their schools having had first-hand experience of another culture.
 As with anything, if one is hearing someone’s own story it is so much more powerful and inspiring than reading about it in a book or searching for information on the Internet.

 In February 2018 Pamela and 16 delegates from schools situated in the Chelmsford Diocese visited link schools in one of the three Dioceses of either Embu, Kirinyaga and Mbeere.